brian419/Three.js-website/README.md

 # Jeongbin Son's Portfolio

 ## Introduction
 Welcome to my portfolio website, developed using Three.js, showcasing my projects, skills, and contact information.
-My name is Jeongbin Son, a computer science student passionate about web and app development, with a keen interest in immersive web experiences.
+My name is Jeongbin Son, a third year computer science student at the University of Alabama.
+I am very passionate about web and app development, with an interest in learning immersive web experiences.

 ## Website Overview
-The website features interactive 3D scenes created with Three.js, allowing visitors to explore my professional journey in a unique, engaging manner.
+The website features interactive 3D scenes created with Three.js.
 Key sections include:

 - **Home**: A welcoming space with a galaxy-themed background, where visitors can start their journey.
 - **About Me**: Learn about my background, education, and what drives my passion for technology.